Tjglynn45/NBA_Vegas_Predictions/README.md

 ## Modeling Process & Results
 After EDA and feature engineer I decided to start my modeling.
-I employed a number of different models .
+I employed a number of different models in order to achieve the best accuracy score.
 I compe

 ## Conclusion
+Our Logistic Regression model performed the best per our buisness question of identifying and explaining the amount of games would be correctly predicted.
+It scored the highest accuracy score.
+It was correct 65% of the time.
+If you were to bet 100 dollars 10 times you would ultimately finish with a profit due to you making the right prediction 7/10 times.

 ## Next Steps